 - Never leave your pets outside alone in the yard for the first fee weeks.

-- If you have indoor/outdoor cats Don’t Let them Outdoors yet.
-After a few weeks they will tell you they want out. which is when they start behaving badly, digging in plants, taking children’s toys, you’ll know.
+- If you have indoor/outdoor cats Don’t Let them Outdoors !
+We made that mistake and finally got “Tippy” back 3 days later.
+After a few weeks they will tell you they want out. that’s when they start behaving badly, digging in plants, taking children’s toys, you’ll know.

 You’ve just moved in Now-